stevedonovan/gentle-intro/1-basics.md

 'borrow'.
 This is going to be the key word when learning Rust.
-Borrowing is the name given to a common pattern in programming; whenever you pass something by reference (as nearly always happens in dynamic languages) or pass a pointer in C. Anything borrowed remains the 'property' of the original owner.
+Borrowing is the name given to a common pattern in programming; whenever you pass something by reference (as nearly always happens in dynamic languages) or pass a pointer in C. Anything borrowed remains belongs to the original owner.

 ## Slicing and Dicing